Famke Louise: Life and career

 In June 2019, Meijer won a FunX Music Award in the category Artist of the Year – Female; she was the first to win the Award in that category.
 In 2019 Meijer was guest jury member in Holland's Next Top Model and she appeared on Ik hou van Holland.

 In 2020 she made a documentary called Bont Girl (translated as Fur Girl) in which she exposed the Chinese fur industry.
 That same year she appeared as Monkey in the Dutch television series The Masked Singer.
 In November 2020 Meijer released her debut album NEXT.

 She faced criticism in September 2020 after she uploaded a video where she said she would no longer be following COVID-19 restrictions.
 She later removed the video and issued an apology.

 Personal

 Meijer dated rapper Ronnie Flex from mid-2018 to early-2019; they confirmed this in their Christmas song "Alleen door jou".

-On 10 August 2021 Meijer confirmed here relation with former professional footballer Denzel Slager after they appeared together on the cover of the Dutch Cosmopolitan.
-On January 9, 2022, Meijer gave birth to their first child, a son.
+On 10 August 2021 Meijer confirmed her relation with former professional footballer Denzel Slager after they appeared together on the cover of the Dutch Cosmopolitan.
+On 9 January 2022, Meijer gave birth to their first child, a son.